Pediatric Rehabilitation Therapy For Health Complications In Premature Babies

 How Can A Speech Therapist Help?

-A speech therapist will watch how your child uses their mouth and tongue to each and may run some tests to determine more precisely the root of the issue.
+A speech therapist will watch how your child uses their mouth, including their teeth, and their tongue, and may run some tests to determine more precisely the root of the issue.

 A speech therapist will often work as part of a larger team to help treat issues relating to feeding and swallowing.